Home | Blog | Facebook | YouTube | Twitter | Too Smart To Fail: The Forum | We

 A turnkey solution for the recreational player (the PAP sheets).
 Even those who choose to use the sheets can still do a great deal of brainwork, since the "value zone" for PAP is large, offering multiple strategic options.

 Price And Probability covers all areas of PAP, includes a complete (odds) conversion equation chart, and a way for you to make your own PAP-style ratings.
-Our annual subscription offers year-round coverage of racing's biggest days, for just a few dollars per sheet.
-All who purchase Price & Probability receive a free one-year annual subscription.

 While Ray has no doubt that some future handicapping author will eventually surpass his method for profitability, this doesn't appear likely to occur anytime soon.

 Saturday, March 5, 2011:

 I just happened onto your PAP sheets while on the Parx Racing home page.
 They seem very very interesting.
 How long have you guys been posting these sheets?
 I've never noticed them before.

 I don't get to the track all that much now because of work, but when I do go, I frequent Philadelphia Park.
 I was checking your sheets for Parx on sunday, and again today.
 I was very impressed.
 I love just using the 'value' category.
 'Your' morning lines of what the horse should be are right on!

 I was at work today, but I'm checking out the results right now.
 WOW... a $3500 Pick 3!!!
 Now that's what i'm talkin' about!!! :)

 Glad to see a great hit.
 Thanks again for posting....
 Continued success at the windows and with the site!